KaminBanks/DataAnalystPortfolioProjects/README.md

 ### More Advanced Formulas in Excel
 ![image](https://user-images.githubusercontent.com/68308182/210662426-6fa27d67-915f-4d00-95f0-81af2bb1d43e.png)

+### Another Advanced Formula in Excel
-### This example showcases one of the more complex excel formulas that i've created which creates the ID for a project work breakdown structure using only one input for the step "level" while referencing the previous ID to find which value to assign.
+This example showcases one of the more complex excel formulas that i've created which creates the ID for a project work breakdown structure using only one input for the step "level" while referencing the previous ID to find which value to assign.
 This is especially useful for when you need to add new items which requires rows to be inserted and has the ID update automatically.
 This is a project management tool.
 ![image](https://user-images.githubusercontent.com/68308182/210662853-8b18b8fb-f3a2-4047-a13f-55e95df19020.png)

+### Pivot Table
-### Simple pivot table showing total, maximum, and average of the sales column for each sales rep and manager with a date slicer for easily filtering to different date ranges.
+Simple pivot table showing total, maximum, and average of the sales column for each sales rep and manager with a date slicer for easily filtering to different date ranges.
 ![image](https://user-images.githubusercontent.com/68308182/211168002-0b80fae7-66c2-4965-86f0-ddc8acb68311.png)